-For the past few years I have been busy in my welding studio creating a wide range of metal art work.
+For several years I have been busy in my welding studio creating a wide range of metal art work.
 I’ve had a lot of fun exploring the many techniques available using a welder and a plasma torch.
 I’ve also worked with creating new patinas to get just the right look on a new piece.

 This page shows a variety of work I’ve created using up-cycled tools and parts I have found on my never-ending quest for “rusty gold”.

 I am available to work with with you on your unique commission, large or small.
 You can view more of my saws and other metal art on my companion site, TheSawLady.com